TopSwagCode/Node-TDD-CI/README.md

 Eg : instead of a ;

-Simple way of running the test: mocha tests --recursive --watch
+Simple way of running the test and coverage:

+* mocha tests --recursive --watch
+* istanbul cover ./node_modules/mocha/bin/_mocha -- --recursive

 this will run all the tests and keep watch if anyfiles are changed.
 If so it will rerun the test for quick feedback loops.